 Tracking ovulation with irregular periods can seem like a task and a half.
 Before you start freaking out, there are some things you should know.

 Even though your cycle may seem to be off its hinges, it probably still functions in the same way the average woman’s cycle does.
 It may just be the timing that is off.
-Start by using an ovulation calculator and monitor how closely its predictions align with your actual cycle.
-Alternatively, create a chart of your cycle.
-You may even notice a pattern that will make it easier to track future months.
+Start by using this Ovulation Calculator and monitor how closely the predictions align with your actual cycle.
+Alternatively, track your cycles overtime.
+You may even notice a pattern that will make it easier to predict periods in future months.
 Maybe you do have a cycle that runs like clockwork, but it is just set to a different time than most.
-Even if your cycles track all over the place, you can still figure out when you are ovulating for the best chance of pregnancy.
+Even if your cycles are all over the place, you can still figure out when you are ovulating for the best chance of pregnancy.

-Aside from using an ovulation calculator, most women can also track ovulation by paying attention to their cervical mucus.
+Aside from using the ovulation calculator or tracking your cycle, some women can also track ovulation by paying attention to their cervical mucus.
 The concept may seem off-putting at first, but you will soon get over that.
 When you are ovulating, your cervical mucus will change.
 During the first few days after your cycle, it will be dry.
 Then, it will slowly start to increase in volume.
 As ovulation approaches, you will begin to notice that your cervical mucus will increase and become slippery and stretchy.
 At the point of ovulation, many women liken its consistency to that of egg whites.

 You may also track ovulation by charting your basal body temperature.
 Take your temperature first thing in the morning, every morning, and keep a log.
 It helps to keep the chart along with a digital thermometer on your nightstand so you do not forget.
 There will be a small spike in your basal body temperature once you have ovulated.

 Ovulation prediction kits are another way to track ovulation.
 Some couples find this to be the easiest method, but it is also the most expensive.
-With this method, you will test your urine every day of the month.
+With this method, you will test your urine.
 When your levels of luteinizing hormone spike, you will get a positive result on the test, and you will be in your most fertile time of your cycle.